 268 voted 'No' against the Lewes Neighbourhood Plan

-Documents can be viewed and contact details provided via the SDNPA's Lewes Neighbourhood Plan page.
+You can find documents and contact details provided on the SDNPA's Lewes Neighbourhood Plan page.

 Local authorities have a legal duty to support and advise those communities undertaking neighbourhood planning.
 There are two local planning authorities in Eastbourne Borough and Lewes District.
 This is because parts of Eastbourne Borough and Lewes District are within the South Downs National Park.